brainy-minds/Jterator/README.md

     https://www.python.org/downloads/

-    See full list of python package dependencies in setup.py.
+    For a full list of python package dependencies see setup.py.

 * Julia (required for Mscript)